 There are no short cuts to achieve what you want in life, only hard work and dedication and it’s begun already.
-I have already started training and will spend the next 6 months conditioning my body and mind as best I’m able to deal with the stress and obstacles running a marathon distance every day for a month and a half will throw at me.
+I have been training hard and conditioning my body and mind as best I’m able to deal with the stress and obstacles running a marathon distance every day for a month and a half will throw at me.

-All being well I’m going to run my first marathon on July 20th at Tales of the Cocktail in New Orleans and finish on 30th August someone in Europe.
+I’m going to run my first marathon on July 20th at Tales of the Cocktail in New Orleans and finish on 30th August in London.
 I hope to see as many of you as possible along the way.

 The UK Drinks Industry Charity